adowlin/project-2-staycations/README.md

     - Laptop
     - Tablet

-- All links, button, and features worked as expected on all of the above listed browsers and device types.
+- All links, buttons, and features worked as expected on all of the above listed browsers and device types.
 - The website was found to be fully responsive on all device sizes ranging from 275px X 400px to 1920px X 1080px.
 - The website and it's documentation were reviewed by family and friends, to double check for grammatical errors & missed bugs, and to test the user experience.